ajsoriar/golang-code-tests-and-examples/26-scale-all-images-in-folder/README.md

 # Ggenerating source png images

-This program scales images generating a png file.
+This program scales all the images in source folder generating png files in results folder.

 ## Download dependencies